 One of Lubna’s most pressing concerns is how she will be able to continue feeding her children.
 The family received cash from UNHCR when they first fled, allowing them to buy food and seek medical assistance, but they are in urgent need of ongoing support.

-UNHCR and its partners remain on the ground in Yemen, providing shelter, cash assistance and psychological support, as well as programs that protect children and prevent violence against women.
+Your donation can help UNHCR and its partners provide relief to families affected by the Yemen crisis.
+Our teams are on the ground, providing shelter, cash assistance and psychological support, as well as programs that protect children and prevent violence against women.

 Your gift can provide shelter kits to repair bomb-damaged homes.